Perito Moreno Glacier Tour: Breaking Ice and Boat Adventures

 Look Out Below!

-Especially on a sunny day, you’ll hear the thunderous roar of the glacier starting to crack every few minutes.
+Specifically on a sunny day, you’ll hear the thunderous roar of the glacier starting to crack every few minutes.
 From above this was thrilling to watch.
-However, if you’re on your Perito Moreno Glacier boat tour you’ll have to speed away as the falling ice can create massive waves in the lake!
+Yet, if you’re on your Perito Moreno Glacier boat tour, you’ll have to speed away as the falling ice can create massive waves in the lake.

 Have any questions about the Perito Moreno Glacier in Argentina?
 How about any helpful tips to share about your own adventures visiting the park?
 Let us know in the comments below!